diagrams/diagrams-doc/manual/diagrams-manual.rst

 >                                          ===
 >                                          d2  )

-See `Bounding functions and local vector spaces`_ for more information on what "next to" means, `Working with bounds`_ for information on functions available for manipulating bounds, or `Bounding functions`_ for precise details.
+See `envelopes and local vector spaces`_ for more information on what "next to" means, `Working with envelopes`_ for information on functions available for manipulating envelopes, or `Envelopes`_ for precise details.

 Concatenating diagrams
 ~~~~~~~~~~~~~~~~~~~~~~